 From the bivouac hole at the base of the mountain climb gently angled snow slopes, reaching the beginning of the ridge.
 Follow it, sometimes keeping a little on the left, sometimes climbing directly on the sharp ice ridge.
 The ridge rises up more and more steep and offers a technical climb, due to the ice quality, similar to icefall one.

 In the upper part of the ridge a main bergschrund provides an exciting climb on vertical-overhanging step; successively climb some steep gullies avoiding the rocks.
 To climb this steep sections a pair of technical axes is required.

 The final wall is easier on good snow.

 First ascent was realized in about 6 hours.

-The descent route follows South West Ridge to Paso Doblado, a long classic route (Castiglioni, Dubosc, Gilberti 1937 route, the peak's first route to be climbed and the normal one to the summit).
-From Paso Doblado the bivouac hole at the base of SE ridge is reached along the glacier between Cerro Ñato and Cerro Doblado.
+The descent route follows the South West Ridge to Paso Doblado, a long classic route (Castiglioni, Dubosc, Gilberti 1937 route, the peak's first route to be climbed and the normal one to the summit).
+From Paso Doblado the starting bivouac hole at the base of SE ridge is reached along the glacier between Cerro Ñato and Cerro Doblado.